redwarp/Android-LazyDatabase/README.md

 }
 ```

-First, modify it by setting a primary key, like that:
+First, modify it by setting a primary key, like that, and add an empty constructor:

 ```java
 import net.redwarp.library.database.annotation.PrimaryKey;